getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 ## Search Properties

-In the examples above, we've highlighted a couple example properites you can search on: `is`, `user`, `server`, `browser`, etc. Below is a canonical list of all available search terms.
+In the examples above, we've highlighted a couple of example properties you can search on: `is`, `user`, `server`, `browser`, etc. Below is a canonical list of all available search terms.

 ### Issue Properties